Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-app-authorization.md

 The response body is a JSON-formatted string containing the access token (`access_token`).
-You need to supply this token to any ensuing HTTP requests to access Office 365 unified API resources.
+You need to supply this token to any ensuing HTTP requests to access Microsoft Graph API resources.

 The `scope` property value should match the permissions granted for the app during the app's registration.